-The Ofsted report in November 2022 stated:
+The recent Ofsted report, November 2022 stated:

 "Pupils' behaviour is exemplary both in lessons and around the school.
 They respect and exemplify the values within the school pledge.
 Pupils love being here.
 Attendance is high, pupils are punctual, and lessons are free from any lowlevel disruption".